maniaplanet/game-modes-mp3/README.md

 Game modes script
 ==========

-This project regroup the game modes and libraries used in ManiaPlanet.
+This project regroups the game modes and libraries used in ManiaPlanet.